sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 The room was ensconced in a shimmering, eerie green light.

-And all the skeletons were frozen in place, even as their eyes all locked on him and his friends.
+And all the skeletons were frozen in place, all their attacks hanging in the air, even as their eyes all locked on him and his friends.

 ...And Cross.